-Jon’than tried to calm his mind, there was ugly history between Blackhawk and him.
+Jonathan tried to calm his mind: there was ugly history between Blackhawk and him.
 Things that could not be ignored.
 Things that…

-Jon’than leaned against the cold rock, then sighed as he glanced uphill, where he knew his enemy stood.
+Jonathan leaned against the cold rock, then sighed as he glanced uphill, where he knew his enemy stood.
 He understood the guidance he’d received.
-Yet there, only a little way distant, was the man who had raped his daughter-in-law, Cynthia, six years earlier.
+Yet there, only a little way distant, was the man who had raped his daughter-in-law, Cynthia, six moons earlier.
 The same man who’d taken his daughter in a debt collection ten years before that.
-A fact he’d learned only recently from a deserter at the Tarin Inn.
+And driven his wife into hiding.
+Facts he’d learned only recently from a deserter at the Tarin Inn.

 Loss stirred the rage within.
 He could not let it go.